fabiomercorio/fabiomercorio.github.io/publications.md

 @inproceedings{seveso-etal-2025-italic,
-title = "ITALIC: An Italian Culture-Aware Natural Language Benchmark", author = "Seveso, Andrea  and Potertì, Daniele  and Federici, Edoardo  and Mezzanzanica, Mario  and Mercorio, Fabio", booktitle = "Proceedings of the 2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1: Long Papers)", month = apr, year = "2025",
+title = "ITALIC: An Italian Culture-Aware Natural Language Benchmark", author = "Seveso, Andrea  and Poterti, Daniele  and Federici, Edoardo  and Mezzanzanica, Mario  and Mercorio, Fabio", booktitle = "Proceedings of the 2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1: Long Papers)", month = apr, year = "2025",